molily/molily.de/_posts/2019-02-03-testing-angular.md

 }
 ```

 The Service is marked with `@Injectable()` so it takes part in Angular’s Dependency Injection.
-It depends on Angular’s standard HTTP library, _`HttpClient`_ from the `@angular/common/http` package.
+It depends on Angular’s standard HTTP library, `HttpClient` from the `@angular/common/http` package.
 Most Angular applications use `HttpClient` to communicate with HTTP APIs.

 There are two ways to test the `FlickrService`: an integration test or a unit test.

 An integration test provides the real `HttpClient`.
-This will lead to HTTP requests to the Flickr API when the running the tests.
-These HTTP requests to the real API the whole test brittle and unreliable.
+This leads to HTTP requests to the Flickr API when the running the tests.
+This makes the whole test unreliable.

 The network or the web service might be slow or unavailable.
 Also the Flickr API endpoint returns a different response for each request.
 It is hard to expect a certain `FlickrService` behavior if the input is unknown.